steelbreeze/pivot/README.md

 There are plenty of pivot table libraries in existence, so why create another one?
 Well, this is a spin-off from the [steelbreeze/landscape](https://github.com/steelbreeze/landscape) project, where instead of aggregating numerical data from the pivot cube, non-numerical data is needed.

 It also focuses just on dimension and cube creation, without any layout considerations keeping it small and unopinionated.
+### n-cubes
+The libary allows 1-n dimensions to be passed into the cube function allowing n-cube (or hypercube) generation.

 ## Installation
 ### NPM